WWPR (AM)

 WWPR (1490 kHz) is an American AM radio station licensed to serve the community of Bradenton, the county seat of Manatee County, Florida, United States.
 The station is currently owned and operated by Vidify Media, Inc.

 Programming

 On weekdays, WWPR broadcasts a talk radio format to Manatee County, as well as parts of Sarasota, Pinellas, and Hillsborough counties.
 On weekday mornings and mid-days these are local political talk programs.
-Weekday programs also include talk shows on health, boating, and sports.
+Weekday programs also include brokered talk shows on health, boating, and sports.
 Weekends include religious and Spanish-language programs.

 History

 The station, founded in 1946 as WDHL, was assigned the call sign WWPR by the Federal Communications Commission (FCC) on January 3, 1995.